luisfpatrocinio/luisfpatrocinio/README.md

 - 🎮 **Game Development:** I create games for multiple platforms, from personal and client projects to rapid prototypes developed in Game Jams.
 My focus is on turning ideas into fun and interactive experiences.

 - 🔧 **Embedded Systems & IoT:** I dive into low-level programming with C and microcontrollers, blending my game development background with hardware.
-My passion lies in creating tangible, game-oriented devices—like custom joysticks and controllers—that bridge the gap between physical interaction and digital play.
+My passion lies in creating tangible, game-oriented devices (like custom joysticks and controllers) that bridge the gap between physical interaction and digital play.

 - 🧠 **Continuous Learning:** I'm always studying and applying new concepts in software engineering, data structures, and AI, looking for ways to bridge the knowledge between game development and embedded systems.